Citrus Bowl Odds: Kentucky vs. Penn State Betting Preview, Pick

 Citrus Bowl Odds: Kentucky vs. Penn State Betting Preview, PickDecember 28, 2018

 The Kentucky Wildcats are 0-4 straight up and 1-3 against the spread over their last four bowl games.

 The Penn State Nittany Lions are 2-2 SU but 3-1 ATS over their last four bowls.

-In one of four Big Ten-SEC matchups this bowl season Kentucky challenges Penn State in the Citrus Bowl on New Year's Day in Orlando.
+In one of four Big Ten-SEC matchups this bowl season, Kentucky challenges Penn State in the Citrus Bowl on New Year's Day in Orlando, Florida.

 College football point spread: The Nittany Lions opened as seven-point favorites, according to sportsbooks monitored by OddsShark.
 (Line updates and matchup report)